jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

         else:
             return False

-  the test is still green.
+  the terminal_ still shows green

 * I use a `conditional expression`_